Bigg Boss 12: Rumour Has It! Kapil Sharma Approached For The Show!

 - Hina Khan & Luv Tyagi Meet Again, This Time They Have A Message For LuvIna Fans!

+This time too, the makers have roped in Salman as the host and are planning something big for the viewers.

+The makers are trying to rope in controversial contestants to make the show interesting.
+It is being said that Kapil Sharma, who is surrounded with a lot of controversies, has been approached for the show.

-Kapil Sharma has been surrounded with a lot of controversies.
-The actor-comedian was recently in news for taking legal action against his ex-managers Preeti and Neeti Simoes, and a journalist.
+Recently, the actor-comedian was recently in news for taking legal action against his ex-managers Preeti and Neeti Simoes, and a journalist.
 It was also said that the actor is suffering from depression.

 Post the controversy, his new show, Family Time With Kapil Sharma, which aired three episodes, also went off air.
 The actor promised back that he will be back with a bang after a break.